 All other vasodilators are taken every day.

 What are the possible side-effects?

 Most people who take peripheral vasodilators have no side-effects, or only minor ones.
 It is not possible in this leaflet to list all the possible side-effects for these medicines.
-However, see below for a list of the most common side-effects.
-For more detailed information, see the leaflet that comes with the medicine packet.
+For more detailed information, see the leaflet that comes within the medicine packet.

 Naftidrofuryl - the most commonly reported side-effects are feeling sick, skin rash, stomach pains and runny stools (diarrhoea).
 On rare occasions, some people taking naftidrofuryl have developed a liver disorder.
 If you notice any yellowing of your skin or the whites of your eyes, speak with your doctor straightaway.

 Cilostazol - the most common side-effects include headache and diarrhoea.
 Less common side-effects include dizziness, weakness, feeling or being sick, indigestion, tummy (abdominal) pain, fast heartbeat, chest pain, runny nose, bruising, swollen ankles or feet, skin rash and itching.

 Inositol nicotinate - side-effects are thought to be uncommon but may include flushing, dizziness, headache, feeling sick, being sick (vomiting), fainting and a rash.